RIKEN-RCCS/kmr/DEVELOP.md

        <p>(KMR Version: v1.6(20150401))</p>

+5. Modify l.7 in ex/kmrdp-help.html to include the version and date string.

+       <p>(KMR Version: v1.6(20150401))</p>

-5. Commit and push changes to src/kmr.h and src/kmr-overview.html
+6. Commit and push changes to src/kmr.h and src/kmr-overview.html

-6. Tag the head of the master branch as the version number and push it
+7. Tag the head of the master branch as the version number and push it

        $ git tag -m 'KMR release v1.6' v1.6
        $ git push origin v1.6

-7. Make html documents locally
+8. Make html documents locally

        $ make htmldoc

-8. Publish the htmldoc on http://pf-aics-riken.github.io/kmr-manual/
+9. Publish the htmldoc on http://pf-aics-riken.github.io/kmr-manual/